redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 resourceflavor.kueue.x-k8s.io/default-flavor created
 ```

-Create a cluster queue to manage the empty Kueue resource flavor
+#### Create a cluster queue to manage the empty Kueue resource flavor

 Why?
-A ClusterQueue is a cluster-scoped object that governs a pool of resources such as pods, CPU, memory, and hardware accelerators.
-Only batch administrators should create ClusterQueue objects.
+The Kueue ClusterQueue object manages a pool of cluster resources such as pods, CPUs, memory, and accelerators.
+A cluster can have multiple cluster queues, and each cluster queue can reference multiple resource flavors.

+Cluster administrators can configure cluster queues to define the resource flavors that the queue manages, and assign a quota for each resource in each resource flavor.
+Cluster administrators can also configure usage limits and queueing strategies to apply fair sharing rules across multiple cluster queues in a cluster.

 ```yaml
 apiVersion: kueue.x-k8s.io/v1beta1